The $s$-chromatic Ramsey number for stars: Proof of Theorem

 \section{Proof of Theorem \ref{theo1.5}}

-Before we proof Theorem \ref{theo1.5}, we still need some preparation.
-Firstly, we need the following decomposition of complete graph by Harary \cite{H} in 1969. \begin{thm} $K_{2n}$ can be decomposed into $(2n- 1)$ edge-disjoint $1$-factors, and $K_{2n+ 1}$ can be decomposed into $n$ edge-disjoint $2$-factors. \end{thm}
+In this section, let $1\leq s< t$ be integers and let $c= {t\choose s}$.
+Let $A_{1}, A_{2}, \dots, A_{c}$ be subsets with size $s$ of $[t]$.
+Before we prove Theorem \ref{theo1.5}, we still need some preparation.
+Firstly, we need the following decomposition of a complete graphs (see Harary's book \cite{H}). \begin{thm}[Harary \cite{H}] $K_{2n}$ can be decomposed into $(2n- 1)$ edge-disjoint $1$-factors, and $K_{2n+ 1}$ can be decomposed into $n$ edge-disjoint $2$-factors. \end{thm}